The make-shift rafts, hand-built boats, and in one case a

 cases of the refugees being arrested, then released with the admonishment to

-show up for their hearing in a week’s time.
+show up for their hearing in a week.
+There have been reports of

-officials pointing north and stating: “The US border is that way.”
-Being Spanish speaking the Cuban refugees
+officials pointing north and stating, “The US border is that way.”
+Being Spanish-speaking, the Cuban refugees

-assimilate quickly into the Mexican culture, receiving dry clothing, food and
+assimilate quickly into the Mexican culture, receiving dry clothing, food, and

 assistance from the locals.